Bonf6059/ISA-Medieval/README.md

 # Ideas for possible next updates

-- Decide wheter to add stuff like Alps and lyndwurm etc
-- Decide wheter to add stuff like monster caves
 - Decide wheter to add runes and sigil from medieval overhaul (problem is that there is A LOT of textures)
 - Add lemon cakes
 - Add Mending bench from medieval overhaul